-Traditional wedding vows are still perhaps the most popular choice for those special words that will marry you.
-After all, there's a good reason they became sacrosanct classics.
-And if you're like me, they've been engrained as "the wedding words" through years of attending weddings, watching movies and tv, and culture in general.
-So if you're a traditional couple, look at these traditional wedding vows:
+Traditional wedding vows remain the most popular choice for couples.
+For many people, they've been ingrained as "the wedding words" through years of attending weddings, watching movies and tv, and culture in general.
+So if you're a more classic couple, consider using these traditional wedding vows:

 I, (name), take you (name), to be my (wife/husband), to have and to hold from this day forward, for better or for worse, for richer, for poorer, in sickness and in health, to love and to cherish; from this day forward until death do us part.